 Lee Kuan Yew recently visited the Charlie Rose Show which airs on PBS.

 He predicted that the U.S. is on its way to losing dominance in the Pacific, where according to Yew, the economic game of the future will take place:

 “The 21st century will be a contest for supremacy in the Pacific because that’s where the growth will be,” Lee said.
-U.S. President Barack Obama, he said, must understand this.(Bloomberg).
+U.S. President Barack Obama, he said, must understand this.(Bloomberg)[Bloomberg "lost" the page, no Way Back machine copy, so here, here, here, and here are other mentions of it].
 He indicated a great concern, which we have mentioned time and again on this blog, which is the war against the use of the U.S. currency as the world's business currency.

 “If you do not hold your ground in the Pacific you cannot be a world leader,” Lee said, “That’s number one.”

 “Number two, to hold ground in the Pacific, you must not let your fiscal deficits and dollar come to grief,” he said.

 He fully expects India and China to become economically dominant through cold, calculating, economic pragmatism.

 As the United States diminishes to third-rate, then less, I should add.